Schenley Park Race Weekend

 Rest Rooms

-There are portable restrooms placed throughout the park for your use.
+Portable restrooms are available throughout the park for your use.
 Handicap units are also available.
 The clubhouse restrooms are not open to the public.

 Pets

-Due to a large number of spectators, corporate tents and fast moving cars we strongly encourage you to not bring dogs or pets to the event.
-If you choose to bring your dog you must keep it on a leash and you will be responsible for clean-up and subject to a City fine if not disposed of properly.
+Due to a large number of spectators, corporate tents and fast-moving cars, we strongly encourage you not to bring dogs or pets to the event.
+If you choose to bring your dog, you must keep it on a leash, and you will be responsible for cleanup and subject to a City fine if it is not disposed of properly.

 First Aid